The Über Sausage Birth

 As for the future?
 We have a few ideas up our sleeves...
 Stay in touch to find out what's next!

 Alex descends from a long line of restaurateurs – his grandfather was a legend in Denver food circles.
 That's probably why he considers his seven years in digital marketing and business development merely training ground for his true calling – the restaurant business.
-With a sincere, long-held passion for cooking, artisan butchery and making others happy through hospitality, he left corporate America behind when he opened The Uber Sausage.
+With a sincere, long-held passion for cooking, artisan butchery and making others happy through hospitality, he left corporate America behind when he co-founded The Uber Sausage.